IlyasDeckers/crystallized-time/README.md

 **Clock.** A gate pulse on the configured channel every time the chain's mean magnetization crosses zero.
 In the locked phase this fires at a stable rate; near a phase boundary it becomes irregular; in the thermal phase it stops.

+**Modulation CC.** The sum of sigma_z over the chain's output sites is sampled every tick, mapped linearly to `[0, 127]` centred at sum-zero (CC 64), and emitted on the configured channel and CC number.
+The emission is change-filtered (sent only when the CC value differs from the last sent value).
+This gives a continuous modulation stream that mirrors the collective state of the output sites -- all spins up pushes the CC to 127, all down to 0, balanced to 64.
+Useful for patching to filter cutoff, pulse width, or any destination that benefits from a physics-derived continuous control signal.

 **Physics.** The shared `[physics]` block applies to every chain that doesn't define its own `[chain_x.physics]`.
 Per-chain blocks win when both are present.
 Fields are all optional inside a physics block; absent fields fall through to defaults. `kick_angle` controls the target sub-harmonic (pi for period-2, 2*pi/3 for period-3, pi/2 for period-4, etc.).

 **Coupling.** When both chains are configured, an optional `[coupling]` section enables inter-chain influence. `shape = "mean_field_z"` adds each chain's mean magnetization as a uniform z-field on the other. `strength` sets both directions to the same value; `strength_ab` and `strength_ba` set them separately.
 The two forms are mutually exclusive. `site_paired` and `shared_drive` shapes parse but are not yet implemented (they log a one-time warning and run with no coupling).